RedMadRobot/figma-export/README.md

 ### Android

 Colors will be exported to `values/colors.xml` and `values-night/colors.xml` files.
-For `jetpack compose`, following code will be generated, if conifgured:
+For Jetpack Compose, following code will be generated, if configured:
 ```kotlin
 package com.redmadrobot.androidcomposeexample.ui.figmaexport